StephenClearyFaithlife/Ananke/README.md

 An Ananke process will return one of the following exit codes:

 * `0` - If the application logic returns without exception.
 * `64` - If the application logic threw an unhandled exception.
+Unhandled exceptions are logged before the process exits.
 * `65` - If the application logic was requested to shutdown, but did not do so within the exit timeout (see `AnankeSettings.ExitTimeout`).
 * (other) - If the application logic returns an `int`, then that value is used as the process exit code.